Thank you for taking action! The 2025 regular session in Louisiana has ended and our lawmakers opposed HB 555 & HB 629!

-In the midst of Louisiana’s first cases of measles recently confirmed by the Louisiana Department of Health and an ongoing whooping cough (pertussis) outbreak that has already killed 2 Louisiana infants, Louisiana have filed bills that threaten to dismantle core components of the state’s public health infrastructure — including removing and prohibiting vaccine requirements.
-If enacted, these proposals would severely limit the ability of healthcare professionals, schools, and government agencies to protect the public from infectious diseases like measles and polio.
+In the midst of Louisiana’s first cases of measles recently confirmed by the Louisiana Department of Health and an ongoing whooping cough (pertussis) outbreak that has already killed 2 Louisiana infants, Louisiana lawmakers introduced bills that threatened to dismantle core components of the state’s public health infrastructure — including removing and prohibiting vaccine requirements.
+If enacted, these proposals would have severely limited the ability of healthcare professionals, schools, and government agencies to protect the public from infectious diseases like measles and polio.

 House Bill 555 – “Medical Freedom Act”